SringayKeno/MechaCarStatisticalAnalysis/README.md

 ### Summary T-Test on Suspension Coils

+Conducting t-test to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch and then conducting t-tests for each manufacturing lot.

+The first t-test was used to determine if the PSI across all manufacturing lots is statistically different from the population mean (1500 psi).
+The result of the t-test showed that there was a sample mean of 1,498.78 and a p-value of 0.06.
+Because our p-value is higher than the assumed statistical significance of 0.05, we fail to reject the null hypothesis.
+This means that the PSI across all manufacturing lots is statistically similar to the population mean.

+#### Lot 1

+Lot 1 results show that the sample mean is 1,500 and the p-value is a perfect 1.
+There is no statistical difference from the population mean of 1,500 pounds per square inch.
+In this case, we fail to reject the null hypothesis.

+#### Lot 2

+For lot 2, we cannot reject the null hypothesis using a standard significance level of 0.05 because our P-Value is 0.6072.

+#### Lot 3

+For lot 3, we can reject the null hypothesis using a standard significance level of 0.05 because our P-Value is 0.04168.
+Lot 3 also has the smallest sample mean of the three lots, 1496.14.

 ## Design a Study Comparing the MechaCar to the Competition.
 Study Design: MechaCar vs Competition